-Further information on the themes and schemes being developed are available at: the Wales Rural Network (on businesswales.gov.wales)
+Further information on the themes and schemes being developed are available at: Rural Affairs Wales (on businesswales.gov.wales).

-Section A - introduction
+Section A: introduction

-These Guidance Notes explain the Small Grants - Horticulture Start Up Scheme and the type of projects that may qualify for grant aid.
+These guidance notes explain the Small Grants - Horticulture Start Up Scheme and the type of projects that may qualify for grant aid.
 Please read it carefully.
 If you then consider your investment plans may qualify for support under this scheme, please see 'How to Apply' at section C and the How to Complete booklet.